Alejogb1/job-board/blog-data/does-omitting-applygradient-affect-tf2-model-predictions-during-training.md

 id: "does-omitting-applygradient-affect-tf2-model-predictions-during-training"
 ---

-Let's tackle this one; it's a query that brings back a specific project from a few years ago where we were experimenting with custom training loops in tensorflow 2.
+one; it's a query that brings back a specific project from a few years ago where we were experimenting with custom training loops in tensorflow 2.
 That particular scenario forced a deep dive into the gradients API.
-The short answer to your question is a resounding yes: omitting `apply_gradients` *absolutely* affects the model's prediction behavior during training.
+The short answer to your question is a resounding yes: omitting `apply_gradients` _absolutely_ affects the model's prediction behavior during training.
 It's not a subtle effect, either; it essentially grinds the model's learning process to a halt.

 When you're performing gradient descent, which is fundamental to training neural networks, you go through a sequence of steps: forward pass, loss calculation, gradient calculation, and finally, parameter update.
 The `apply_gradients` step is where the calculated gradients are actually used to adjust the trainable parameters within your model.
 Without it, those carefully computed gradients, representing the direction and magnitude to tweak your parameters for improved performance, are simply discarded.
 Think of it like having a detailed map to your destination, but then choosing to stay put instead of using it to navigate.